hosikiti/briefcast/README.md

 ## How it works

 1. You pick a website that offers a RSS feed.
-2. BriefCast fetches the feed and makes a short podcast transcript from it.
+2. BriefCast fetches the feed and coverts it to a short podcast transcript.
 3. Finally, the transcript is converted into MP3 audio that you can listen to on any device.

 ## What's Changed